 Please contact the Export Controls Division if you wish to submit an application for a multidestination permit using EXCOL and have not done so before.
 You should send an email to email@example.com and request that your EXCOL profile to be set to enable applications for multidestination cryptography permits.

-Applications for financial institutions permits must include the following:
+Applications for Java permits must include the following:

 - complete application form (generally done through our online system EXCOL)

 - a completed cryptography and information security product questionnaire